ma-karai/emby2jelly-docker/README.md

 It should be working perfectly fine now:

  - tested : runcommand
+ - tested : portainer
- - tested : portainer, and rancher
+ - tested : rancher

 thanks to https://github.com/Terror-Gene and https://github.com/LLDaLastDon